What Is GitOps?

 GitOps is an operational framework that applies DevOps best practices used in application development, such as version control, collaboration, compliance, and CI/CD, to infrastructure automation.

-Every system should be declared declaratively.
+Every system should be declared declaratively

-System state follows the version in Git.
+The system state follows the version in Git

-Approved changes are applied to the system automatically.
+Approved changes are automatically applied to the system

-If deployment fails, users should be alerted.
+If deployment fails, users should be alerted

 Benefits of GitOps